1.1. Stress during certain brain development phases particularly harmful¶

 Hippocampus: impairment of neurogenesis

 1.3.1.7.
-Aggression disorder risk increased by early stress¶
+Risk of aggression disorder increased by early stress¶

-Social isolation of rodents in the first days after weaning causes increased aggressiveness, linked to various neurophysiological correlates:
+The social isolation of rodents in the first few days after weaning causes increased aggression, linked to various neurophysiological correlates:

 -